Student Programs at P.S. 132

 All classes begin with a physical and vocal warm-up to help students focus and prepare, plus acting games are incorporated throughout the program.
 As active participants, classroom teachers also gain exposure to proven arts-based teaching techniques for continued use in their classes, which provides a forum for creative and academic expression.
 The residencies also encourage development of concentration, discipline, teamwork, confidence, public speaking and writing skills.
 TADA! is an approved vendor of the NYC Dept of Education.”

-P.S.
-132 PTA proudly funds the Salvadori Center in-school residency for upper grades.
+Together with Walentas Grant funding, the P.S.
+132 PTA proudly funds the Salvadori Center in-school residency for Grades 1-5.
 From their website:

 “The Salvadori approach to collaborative, project-based STEM education: